architsangal/MongoDB-based-Graph-Algorithm-and-Analytics-Library/README.md

 ## Demo Video
 Video - [https://youtu.be/aKORL37PY7c](https://youtu.be/aKORL37PY7c)

+You may want to slow down the video speed to 0.75x for more clarity.

 ## To Generate Random Graphs
 - make GenerationAndAnalysisOfGraphs your working directory
 - run the following commands